 - Online and offline courses in digital and social media

 - Peer-to-peer learning events

 - Production and localization of how-to manuals and guides

 We work closely with donors and partners to design and implement programs that respond to the region, placing a high value on monitoring and evaluation.Work with SMEX

-In seven years, SMEX has directly engaged more than 2,000 participants in our online and offline training programs, learning events, and campaigns.
+In more than 10 years, SMEX has directly engaged more than 2,000 participants in our online and offline training programs, learning events, and campaigns.
 We maintain close ties with our alumni, many of whom are now leaders in their own right.
 We’ve reached tens of thousands of readers through our open-licensed, Arabic-language guides, web platforms, and social media channels.
 We’ve also earned media coverage in national, regional, and international press, including Al Jazeera, BBC Arabic, New York Times, LBC, and Radio France.Get in Touch

 Communities We Love